Elderflower in Pregnancy Uses, Side Effects, Type and Everything You Need to Know

 Some precautions to take with drinking elderflower include:

-• Check the ingredient labels of teas and drinks for unsafe herbs
+• Check the ingredients labels of teas and drinks for unsafe herbs

 • Limit caffeine if drinking elderflower tea